Make a Claim

 Once I submit my claim, what happens?

 Once you make a claim, the City will provide you with notification that it has been received.
 The City's insurer will then conduct an investigation and provide you with their response, usually within 60 days.

 What if I disagree with the outcome?

-If a person wishes to appear a denial of their claim they may do so through legal action.
+If a person wishes to appeal a denial of their claim they may do so through legal action.
 Please note, section 735 of the Local Government Act requires that an action be commenced against a municipality no later than six months following the date the loss or injury occurred.

 How are claims assessed by the City?

 The City will not accept liability for a loss or injury unless there is clear evidence that the City's negligence caused on contributed to the loss.
 Like most municipalities, the City of Victoria provides compensation only when it is clear that it is legally liable for the damages sustained.

 The intent of this policy is to provide an equitable balance of fairness to the claiming party and the taxpaying public, who ultimately bear the cost of these claims.